 Every litter is exposed to birds and scent.
 As early as 5 weeks of age, puppies start their scent detection training.
 We also work on retrieving, agility and balance.

-Carla matches puppies with families based on temperament testing at 8 weeks of age.
+Carla matches puppies with families based on evaluation completed at 8 weeks of age.
 Please note that we cannot accommodate preferences for color, size or markings.
 Matches based on a cute appearance are far less likely to succeed in the long term.
-If you want a hunting dog, we'll match you with a bold pup who offers flash-points, excels at scent training and/or is highly motivated to retrieve.
+If you want a hunting dog, we'll match you with a puppy that's keenly interested in birds, searching using their nose, and/or retrieving.
 If you have young infants at home, we'll match you with a less active pup who is less boisterous and enjoys spending time with children.

-As an all-breed Canine Good Neighbour Evaluator for the Canadian Kennel Club, and former Behavior Assessor at the Calgary Humane Society, Carla offers extensive experience evaluating good versus risky temperaments.
-Our puppies' temperaments are guaranteed in writing, as long as you complete a 6-week puppy socialization class (in your hometown).
+As an all-breed Canine Good Neighbour Evaluator for the Canadian Kennel Club, and former Behavior Assessor at the Calgary Humane Society, Carla offers extensive experience evaluating dog temperaments.
+Our puppies' temperaments are guaranteed in writing, as long as you complete an 8-week puppy socialization class (in your hometown).

 We give our puppies the very best start we can, but when you bring your puppy home you need to continue socializing and training to ensure that they are a joy to live with rather than a problem adult.

 A puppy is a lifetime commitment, for both families and the breeder.
 All puppy owners must sign a purchase contract, non breeding agreement, and paperwork from the Canadian Kennel Club.
 (CKC registration papers are included in the price.)
 Hunter's Heart will take back any dog we bred, at any age, for any reason.

 INTACT TAILS AND DEWCLAWS